NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 This step is the recommended alternative to using `nuget.exe`.

+Before you can publish the package, you must first open a command line.

 [!INCLUDE [publish-dotnet](includes/publish-dotnet.md)]

 ### Publish with nuget push (nuget.exe CLI)

 This step is an alternative to using `dotnet.exe`.

-1. Change to the folder containing the `.nupkg` file.
+1. Open a command line and change to the folder containing the `.nupkg` file.

 1. Run the following command, specifying your package name (unique package ID) and replacing the key value with your API key: